 Work at a higher intensity than LISS for short periods, rest and repeat.

-Pick 2-5 exercises you can do 10-20 reps of (e.g. squats, push ups, bench jumps).
-Look at a clock and every time a new minute starts, complete reps of one exercise as fast or slow as you like.
+Pick 2-5 exercises you can do 10-20 repetitions of (e.g. squats, press ups, bench jumps).
+Look at a clock and every time a new minute starts, complete the repetitions of one exercise as fast or slow as you like.
 However, your rest is limited to the time it takes for the next minute to start.
 Then move on to the next exercise and repeat until your session is done.

 If you really can’t face exercising without weights, then try this:

-- Use a sub-optimal weight (nothing which is going to cause your BP to rise), typically c.
+- Use a sub-optimal weight, typically c.
 40% of your 1 rep max.

-- Choose 3-5 exercises which you can do 8-10 reps back to back at a moderate tempo (2020); no pausing, no breaks.
+- Choose 3-5 exercises which you can do 8-10 repetitions back to back at a moderate tempo (2020); no pausing, no breaks.
 For example:

 - Rest for 60 seconds at the end and then repeat for 5 rounds.